Lewis Strauss: Atomic Energy Commission chairman

 In January 1953, President Eisenhower named Strauss as presidential atomic energy advisor.
 Then in July 1953, Eisenhower named Strauss as chairman of the AEC.

-While Strauss had initially opposed Eisenhower's push for Operation Candor, his view and the administration's goals both evolved, and he endorsed the "Atoms for Peace" program, which Eisenhower announced in December 1953.
+While Strauss had initially opposed Eisenhower's push for Operation Candor, his view and the administration's goals both evolved, and he endorsed the "Atoms for Peace" program, which Eisenhower launched in December 1953.
 Strauss was now one of the best-known advocates of atomic energy for many purposes.
 In part, he celebrated the promise of peaceful use of atomic energy as part of a conscious effort to divert attention away from the dangers of nuclear warfare.
 Nevertheless, Strauss, like Eisenhower, did sincerely believe in and hope for the potential of peaceful uses.
 In 1955 Strauss helped arrange the U.S. participation in the first international conference on peaceful uses of atomic energy, held in Geneva.
 Strauss held Soviet capabilities in high regard, saying after the conference that "in the realm of pure science the Soviets had astonished us by their achievements ... [the Russians] could be described in no sense as technically backward."